 In Buxton, however, the average commute to work is quite long.
 On average, people spend 32.78 minutes each day getting to work, which is significantly higher than the national average.

-Buxton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Buxton does not have a public transit system used by locals to get to and from work.